OCA/product-attribute/pricelist_per_product/README.rst

 Pricelist Per Product
 ======================

-This module allows to see all sale prices on product form
+This module allows to see and edit all sale prices on product form

 Installation
 ============